nikhil-salodkar/nikhil-salodkar.github.io/_posts/2022-12-27-Domain-adaptation-for-transformer-models.md

 necessary to specialize language model to get better performance on interested tasks.

 To create such specialized models one approach is to train the transformer based language models directly using relevant domain text data.
-This has been done on some popular models like **BioMegatron, Sci-Bert, BioBERT** etc which were pre-trained directly on specialized text corpus like Pubmed extracts and other scientific journals.
+This has been done on some popular models like **BioMegatron, Sci-Bert, BioBERT** etc, which were pre-trained directly on specialized text corpus like Pubmed extracts and other scientific journals.
 But, in most cases for specialized domains there either would be dearth in quantity of text necessary to train a full-fledged language model, or it would be too computationally expensive and time-consuming.